-These shots were taken on a sunny, warm, spring afternoon at the Thaler Dairy Farm.
-Spring is wonderful, isn't it?
+This shot was taken on a sunny, warm, spring afternoon at the Thaler Dairy Farm.

 I like how the Calf portraits are off center somehow making them seem more candid and less posed.